Evidence Exam Feedback Memo

 - In a criminal trial for possession with intent to distribute heroin, DEA agent Mary Johnson identified a bag of heroin powder offered by the prosecution as evidence seized from the only defendant’s home.
 During agent Johnson’s testimony, some heroin powder came out of the bag and fell on the witness stand (the bag had lost part of its plastic seal while in transit via FEDEX, and some powder came out as she handled it).
 While testifying for the government, the next witness, Timothy Leary, gathered up some of the heroin powder with his finger and swallowed it, in view of the jury and the presiding judge.
 The court must grant the defense’s objection seeking a ruling that witness Leary is unqualified to testify and his entire testimony should be stricken from the record.

 - Donna Moore is charged with conspiracy to distribute cocaine.
 At her trial the prosecution presents the testimony of undercover police officer Smith who arranged to make a purchase of cocaine from her.
 He testifies that they agreed to meet at the McDonald’s on University Avenue near the Oaks Mall in Gainesville at 3:00 p.m. on Tuesday, May 14, 2019, where Donna had agreed to deliver four ounces of cocaine for which Smith would pay $10,000.00 in cash.
 Donna said that she would have the cocaine in the trunk of her car, and that Smith should have a bag with the money in it in the trunk of his car.
 Donna is at the McDonald’s at 3:00 p.m. that Tuesday and she is arrested by other officers in the parking lot after Smith gives her the bag containing the money and she opens her car trunk to place it in it, next to a bag that was already stored there.
 However, the bag that was in Donna’s car did not contain cocaine.
 In fact, no cocaine was found on Donna when she was searched pursuant to her arrest, nor in her car or in her house which were searched pursuant to valid warrants.
 During her case in chief Donna admits that she told Smith that she would sell him cocaine as he described, but she added that she intended to steal the money by giving Smith a fake bag and escaping in her car.
 During its case in rebuttal, the prosecution offers the testimony of Donna’s former boyfriend John, who testifies that he saw her sell cocaine to two people in the weeks before her arrest.
 One sale was for four ounces of cocaine and the other for two ounces.
 Donna’s lawyer objects: “This is character assassination, your Honor!”
-The court may overrule the objection.
+The court must sustain the objection.

 - In a criminal appeal based on an evidentiary question, the court finds that the claimed error was not properly preserved for appeal by the defendant.
 The appellate court also finds that the trial court erred in admitting the now-challenged evidence against the defendant.
 Under the Federal Rules of Evidence, the appellate court is still given discretion to reverse the conviction.

-- Defendant, Dr. Buckaroo Banzai, famed law professor, neurosurgeon, particle physicist, and rock-star, is charged with criminal destruction of property.
+- Defendant, Dr. Buckaroo Banzai, famed neurosurgeon, particle physicist, rock-star and law professor, is charged with criminal destruction of property.
 Dr. John Whorfin is called as a witness by the defense in this criminal trial, with the expectation that he will testify that he, not the defendant, destroyed the valuable, highly-modified Ford F-150, by setting it on fire.
 Dr. Whorfin is a resident of the New Jersey Hospital for the Criminally Insane at Grover’s Mill.
 Prior to this offer of testimony, in separate proceedings alleging that he had murdered a hospital orderly during an escape attempt, Whorfin was found to be criminally insane and incompetent to stand trial.
 Among certain other personal quirks, he has publicly stated that he is a red Lectroid from Planet Ten and that he must return to the Eighth Dimension to rescue his army, in order to conquer the universe, starting with Planet Ten.
 The government objects that Whorfin is incompetent to testify.
-The court cannot find Whorfin competent to testify.
+The court may find Whorfin competent to testify.

-Some Comments on he Essays
+Some Comments on the Essays

 Abbreviations used during grading: